hldnova/platform/errors/README.md

        - Is the error needs to wrap one or more value? like `fmt.Errof("The name %s already exist", name)` Yes?
-Create an error in withValue.go
+Create an error in with_value.go
          * Append the Enum name in const
          * Append the label format in withValueStr
          * Create the New func